Network-Sec/bin-tools-pub/README.md

 encode_all_formats('"><svg onload=myXSStest>...')
 ```

 which will process your string into a variety of encodings and other things practical for burp-suiting around...
+It's worth noting, that lots of encodings / conversion won't make much sense, unless there's a specific scenario, meaning a certain tech stack that will allow to use some type of encoding as a bypass or otherwise valuable addition to your exploit. fuzzlib in that regard is also a "lazy solution", meaning: Throwing spaghetti at the wall, see what sticks.
 ```python
 # Some of the functions that `encode_all_formats()` calls..